deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 He sighed, swapped his cane to the other hand and took the handrail to start hauling himself up to Yanna’s office on the third floor.
 It was going to be painful and slow going, but he could handle a few stairs, if he stopped and rested every fifth step.

-Except...
-He couldn’t.
+Except...He couldn’t.
 He was nearly at the top of the first flight when there was a new stab of agony in his bad hip and he fell with a howl.

 Then there was pain in his arm which went *snap*.